kCore-framework/docs/[1]kCore/Economy.md

 ### AddMoney

 This export adds money to a player.
 Expected arguments are the source as integer, the amount as number and the money type as string.
 Returns wether or not the operation succeeded as bool.
 It can fail if the provided arguments are incomplete or the player is not online.
-Triggers a [player save](./PlayerObject.md#save)

 ```lua
 local success = exports['kCore']:AddMoney(source, 100, "bank")